 Os Satyros was founded in 1989 and is actually two theater spaces that are managed by a Brazilian theater group known as the Satyros Theater Company.
 Located in the heart of São Paulo, the theater is credited with revitalizing Praça Roosevelt square, which is now a popular hipster hangout with quirky bars and late-night street parties.
 In addition to regular theater performances throughout the year, the group also host an annual ‘cultural marathon’ of 78-hours, back-to-back performances and events, including cinema, literature, circus, dance, and music.

 Inaugurated in 1929, the Renault Theater – formerly known as the Paramount Cineteatro – was the first sound cinema in Latin America, and has capacity for 1,530 spectators.
-The theater has hosted shows from Brazil’s most iconic musicians such as Tom Jobim and Elis Regina, and nowadays exhibits Portuguese-versions of some of Broadway’s most incredible productions such as The Lion King
+The theater has hosted shows from Brazil’s most iconic musicians such as Tom Jobim and Elis Regina, and nowadays exhibits Portuguese-versions of some of Broadway’s most incredible productions such as The Lion King, Les Miserables, The Phantom of the Opera, and Wicked.

 Located in Vila Madalena, one of São Paulo’s most lively neighborhoods for gastronomy and nightlife, Beco do Batman is a cobbled alleyway that has been transformed by some of the city’s most well-known street artists as well as international contributions.
 The once grey walls are now covered with brightly colored graffiti works that are constantly in a state of flux, as new artists add their own designs on top of older images.
 Beco do Batman is the nickname for two streets that make up this alternative outdoor art gallery – Rua Goncalo Afonso street and Rua Medeiros de Albuquerque.